PHO101B Beginning Photography - ONLINE CLASS - FALL 2022

 • Review and Practice: Students review skills by direct questioning of the instructor and skills are reviewed by student practice with various assignments.
 Students will practice skills in labs, at home, or in field situations.

 For any Check-out of equipment, you must present a current CSN student ID.
-Without ID no equipment will be checked out.
+Without an ID no equipment will be checked out.
 If you are not sure about the operation of a new camera ASK, your instructor or a lab tech on proper handling and usage.
 At the time of checkout you may be tested on the operation of equipment.
-If you do not pass the test you will not be given equipment.• Evaluation: Evaluation is determined by instructor formally (during crit) and informally (during lab time).
+If you do not pass the test you will not be given equipment.
+You will need your own SD card for a borrowed camera.

 Equipment and Supplies:

-•Compact Flash card for digital cameras - If you are checking out a camera from CSN
+•Compact Flash card or SD card for digital cameras - If you are checking out a camera from CSN

 •Card reader appropriate to your media - If you are working in a computer lab at CSN